chingdaotze/actuarial-model/docs/source/tutorial_pt2.rst

 - **(1) Data Sources**

-  A :mod:`data source <src.system.data_sources.data_source>` is a definition that provides access external model data.
+  A :mod:`data source <src.system.data_sources.data_source>` is a definition that provides access to external model data.
 For example:

   - Model points, contained in a *\*.csv* file.